mosip/documentation/docs/Biometric-SDK-API-Specification.md

 # Segmenter

 ## Signature
-`Response<BiometricRecord> segment(BIR sample, List<BiometricType> modalitiesToSegment, Map<String, String> flags)`
+`Response<BiometricRecord> segment(BiometricRecord sample, List<BiometricType> modalitiesToSegment, Map<String, String> flags)`

 **Input Parameters**
-* sample - Biometric Record of a person containing a list of BIR objects.
-The BIR would containt the unsegmented biometric in Finger, Iris, or Face Image Record.
+* sample - Biometric Record of a person containing a list of biometric segments in the BIR format.
+The segments could correspond to multiple modalities and could be Finger, Iris, or Face Image Record.
 * modalitiesToSegment - List of biometric types to perform segmentation.
 If this is null or empty, all biometric types that the SDK supports should be segmented.
 If present, the modalities specified alone should be segmented and the others present in the sample can be ignored.
 * flags - An optional list of control flags as name value pairs that can be used to configure the behavior of the library.